Cosmo121/Configuration-Manager/README.md

 # SCCM-Query---Get-Windows-Build
-SQL script to grab devices that have a specific Windows build.
-Can be used in SCCM collections.
+SQL query to grab devices that have a specific Windows (workstation or server) build.
+Can be used in SCCM collection queries.